Angelos90/Angelos90.github.io/pages/publications.md

  1. Angelos Aveklouris, Levi DeValve, and Amy R. Ward. <b>Matching impatient and heterogeneous demand and supply</b>.
    *Under preparationr*. <a href="https://arxiv.org/pdf/2102.02710.pdf">[pdf]</a>

- 2. Angelos Aveklouris and Amy R. Ward.  <b>A blind, greedy policy for a matching network with reneging</b>.
+ 2. Angelos Aveklouris, Levi DeValve, and Amy R. Ward.  <b>A blind, greedy policy for a matching network with reneging</b>.
      *Under preparation*.

  3. Angelos Aveklouris, Amber L. Puha, and Amy R. Ward. <b>A fluid approximation for a two-sided matching network with reneging</b>.